The Taiyo Aero Jet Fighter is a radio controlled model manufactured by Taiyo (Japan), and released into the Japanese market in 1987.

 Sold in the US, UK, and other countries as the 1988 Tyco Twin Turbo Hopper, and the 1990 Tyco Twin Turbo Aero Hopper, and in Australia and New Zealand as the 1988 Metro Aero Phantom.

-We can only imagine what they might be selling today in our local toy or department store had they survived the turmoltuous 90s in Japan/US… quite possibly we’d be picking up a brushless RC car in the same aisle as the Coca Cola and Doritos!
+We can only imagine what they might be selling today in our local toy or department store had they survived the tumultuous 90s in Japan/US… quite possibly we’d be picking up a brushless RC car in the same aisle as the Coca Cola and Doritos!